Create and Install a Relocating Analysis Data Server on Microsoft Windows (CodeSonar 7.2 and earlier)

 When you run the

-command to start the launch daemon, replace-auth password -hubuser "$CSONAR_HUBUSER" `
+codesonar install-launchdcommand to start the launch daemon, replace-auth password -hubuser "$CSONAR_HUBUSER" `with

 -auth certificate -hubcert "$CSONAR_HUBCERT" -hubkey "CSONAR_HUBKEY" `